progit/progit/pl/05-distributed-git/01-chapter5.markdown

 <!-- If the contributor is a Git user and was good enough to use the `format-patch` command to generate their patch, then your job is easier because the patch contains author information and a commit message for you.
 If you can, encourage your contributors to use `format-patch` instead of `diff` to generate patches for you.
 You should only have to use `git apply` for legacy patches and things like that. -->

 Aby zaaplikować łatę wygenerowaną przez `format-patch`, użyj `git am`.
-Technicznie rzecz biorąc, `git am` został stworzony, aby odczytywać plik w formacie mbox, który jest prostym, tekstowym formatem zawierającym jedną lub więcej wiadomości email w jednym pliku.
+Technicznie rzecz biorąc, `git am` został stworzony, aby odczytywać plik w formacie mbox, który jest prostym, tekstowym formatem zawierającym jedną lub więcej wiadomości e-mail w jednym pliku.
 Wygląda on podobnie do:

 <!-- To apply a patch generated by `format-patch`, you use `git am`.
 Technically, `git am` is built to read an mbox file, which is a simple, plain-text format for storing one or more e-mail messages in one text file.
 It looks something like this: -->